-Credentials exposed in third-party breaches are routinely used by criminals to perpetrate fraud, steal intellectual property, and create reputational damage for organizations.
+Credentials exposed in third-party breaches are routinely used by criminals to perpetrate fraud, steal intellectual property, and create reputational damage for organisations.
 The danger lies in the frequency of password reuse; 59% of people admit to reusing the same password everywhere, which means when that password is exposed in a breach, criminals will use it to break into all manner of personal and corporate accounts.

-Using ATO Protection can extend to several use-cases as below:
+Using ATO Protection can extend to several use cases as below:

 Easy integration with hundreds of Your favorite applications